JuliaDynamics/ConcurrentSim.jl/docs/source/topical_guides/3_events.rst

 Event basics
 ~~~~~~~~~~~~

 SimJulia events are very similar – if not identical — to deferreds, futures or promises.
-Instances of the type :class:`BaseEvent` are used to describe any kind of events.
+Instances of the type :class:`Event` are used to describe any kind of events.
 Events can be in one of the following states:

   - *not triggered*: an event may happen
   - *triggered*: is going to happen
+  - *processing*: is happening
   - *processed*: has happened

 They traverse these states exactly once in that order.
 Events are also tightly bound to time and time causes events to advance their state.
 Initially, events are not triggered and just objects in memory.

 If an event gets triggered, it is scheduled at a given time and inserted into SimJulia’s event list.
-The function :func:`triggered(ev::BaseEvent) <triggered>` returns ``true``.
+The function :func:`triggered(ev::Event) <triggered>` returns ``true``.
 As long as the event is not processed, you can add callbacks to an event.
-Callbacks are functions that accept a single event as argument and are stored in the callbacks list of that event.
-An event becomes processed when SimJulia pops it from the event list and calls all of its callbacks.
-It is now no longer possible to add callbacks.
-The function :func:`processed(ev::BaseEvent) <processed>` returns at that moment ``true``.
+Callbacks are functions that have as first argument an :class:`Event` and are stored in the callbacks list of that event.
+An event becomes processed when SimJulia has popped it from the event list and has called all of its callbacks.
+It is no longer possible to add callbacks.
+The function :func:`processed(ev::Event) <processed>` returns at that moment ``true``.

 Events also have a value.
-The value can be set before or when the event is triggered and can be retrieved via the function :func:`value(ev::BaseEvent) <value>` or, within a process, via the return value of the function :func:`yield(ev::BaseEvent) <yield>`.
+The value can be set before or when the event is triggered and can be retrieved via the function :func:`value(ev::Event) <value>` or, within a process, via the return value of the function :func:`yield(ev::BaseEvent) <yield>`.

 Adding callbacks to an event